I Pity the Poor Immigrant

 "I Pity the Poor Immigrant" is a song by American singer-songwriter Bob Dylan.
-It was recorded on November 6, 1967, at Columbia Recording Studios, Nashville, produced by Bob Johnston.
+It was recorded on November 6, 1967, at Columbia Studio A in Nashville, Tennessee, produced by Bob Johnston.
 The song was released on Dylan's eighth studio album John Wesley Harding on December 27, 1967.

 The song's lyrics reference the Biblical Book of Leviticus.
 The track has been interpreted as empathetic to the plight of immigrants, despite what appear to be some unsympathetic lyrics.
 The song, and in particular Dylan's delivery of the vocals, received a mixed critical reception.

 Background and recording

 Following a motorcycle accident in July 1966, Dylan spent the next 18 months recuperating at his home in Woodstock and writing songs.
 According to Dylan biographer Clinton Heylin, all the songs for John Wesley Harding, Dylan's eighth studio album, were written and recorded during a six-week period at the end of 1967.
 With one child born in early 1966 and another in mid-1967, Dylan had settled into family life.